logux/docs/1-architecture/3-solved.md

 Logux has built-in cross-tab communication.
 Calling `dispatch.crossTab()` or `dispatch.sync()` will dispatch action in all browser tabs.

 Also in Logux only one browser tab keeps WebSocket connection.
 All other tabs reuse the same connection.
-It garantees the same state in all tabs and saves server resources.
+It guarantees the same state in all tabs and saves server resources.

 ## Compatibility Between Different Client Versions

 Sometimes your user may keep webapp in without reloading for a weeks.
-It may creates probems when you will change the API between client and server and deploy new version.
+It may creates problems when you will change the API between client and server and deploy new version.
 Old client will work with new server.

 In Logux every client has `subprotocol` version.
 Every action has a `meta.subprotocol` with the version of the client.
 Server may refuse old clients for connection (client will ask users to reload the page) or may use different code to process action from old API: